-The CM Performing Arts Center, a not-for-profit organization is “home” to people from all walks of life who work collaboratively to produce quality theatrical productions.
+The CM Performing Arts Center, a NonProfit Organization is “home” to people from all walks of life who work collaboratively to produce quality theatrical productions.
 Guided by the values of excellence, diversity and community, we seek to make a positive contribution to arts-education, culture and the quality of life on Long Island.

 During his years as a youth minister, founder Noel S. Ruiz came to realize the importance of music, drama and dance as tools for expression, teaching and community building.
 Often after one of his productions people would approach him and jokingly say, “Do you think you could bring this program to my facility?”
 It was at that moment that Noel began to consider the possibility of forming a traveling performance troupe.
 With the encouragement and support of many friends and co-workers Creative Ministries was founded on February 15, 1987.

 In the Spring of 1987 we produced the first traveling program, The Journey, Cross and Crucifixion, a dramatic presentation of the Stations of the Cross.
 What was once a dream had evolved into a year round ministry touring with a variety of programs to churches schools and organizations through out Long Island and the neighboring boroughs.
 We became a legal not-for-profit and incorporated organization recognized by both the state and federal government in March of 1988.